June 2022: This post has been updated to better reflect how Proton’s encrypted contacts manager works in 2022.

 Digitally Signed Contacts

-The new Proton Mail Contact does more than just protect contact data fields with end-to-end encryption.
+The new Proton Contacts does more than just protect contact data fields with end-to-end encryption.
 We also use digital signatures to verify the integrity of contacts data.
 Digital signatures are used for all contact fields, including the email address itself.

 This is a big security benefit for many reasons.
 For example, if an attacker wanted to intercept the communications between you and a sensitive contact, one way to do it could be to secretly change the email address or phone number you have saved for that contact, For example, changing email@example.com to firstname.lastname@example.org, which might escape your notice.

-However, because Proton Mail contacts are now digitally signed, any attempt to tamper with your contacts will result in the following error message being displayed.
+However, because Proton Contacts are now digitally signed, any attempt to tamper with your contacts will result in the following error message being displayed.

 How does it work?